brsr/antitile/docs/conway.rst

 vertices or faces.

 The concept of alternating operators could be extended to k-partite graphs.
-By the four-color theorem,
-the largest `k` that is necessary for a spherical tiling is 4, although larger values could be used. :math:`k(k-1)/2` interrelated chamber structures would have to be specified, which would get a little unmanageable for large `k`.
+By the four-color theorem, the largest `k` that is necessary for a spherical tiling is 4, although larger values could be used. :math:`k(k-1)/2` interrelated chamber structures would have to be specified, which would get a little unmanageable for large `k`.
+This scheme would no longer have an expression in terms of :math:`L_x` or :math:`M_x`.

 Extension - Topology
 --------------------